python-ffmpegio/python-ffmpegio/README.rst

 .. note::

   Prior to v0.11.0, these features were only enabled via installing separate plugin packages (listed in the table above).
-  After v0.11 :code:`ffmpegio` and :code:`ffmpegio-core` are identical except for the deprecation warning on :code:`ffmpegio-core`.
+  :code:`ffmpegio` v0.11 and :code:`ffmpegio-core` v0.11 are identical, and :code:`ffmpegio-core` will no longer receive
+  the updates.

 Documentation
 -------------